Kannada Sahitya Parishat: Origin

 The sub-committee received good responses from the public and it decided to organise a conference in Bangalore on 3 May 1915 to act upon these suggestions.
 The conference was held on the grounds of the Government High School and was attended by littérateurs, newspaper editors and other dignitaries from different regions.
 The conference agreed to create the Karnataka Sahitya Parishat with a mandate to conserve and promote Kannada language and literature.
 H. V. Nanjundaiah was unanimously elected as the President of the Parishat.
-Apart from the Mysore province, the Karnataka Sahitya Parishat was simultaneously started in the Madras, Mumbai, Hyderabad and Kodagu provinces.
+The other founding members were Karpur Srinivasa Rao, P.S.
+Achyuta Rao and R. Raghunath Rao.
+Karpur Srinivasa Rao personally framed the organisation's constitution and byelaws.
+Apart from the Mysore province, the Kannada Sahitya Parishat was simultaneously started in the Madras, Mumbai, Hyderabad and Kodagu provinces.